zviadm/wt/README.md

 # Testing

-Uses `tt` tool for testing.
+Uses [tt](https://github.com/zviadm/tt) for testing.
 Note that first run of the tests will take a long time since WiredTiger libraries take a long time to build from scratch.

 ```
 $: go install github.com/zviadm/tt/tt
-$: tt ./...
+$: tt -v ./...
 ```